Engee documentation

 Dependencies

-To use this parameter, both parameters Phase increment source and Phase offset source must be set to Specify via dialog.
-When a phase increment or phase shift is input through the block input port, the sampling period is inherited and this parameter is not used.
+To use this parameter, for both parameters Phase increment source and Phase offset source the value must be set to Specify via dialog.
+When a phase increment or phase shift is received through the input port of the unit, the sampling period is inherited and this parameter is not used.

 Default value